billyfish/earmark/readme.md

     * *r* will make the column right-aligned
     * *c* will make the column centre-aligned.

-If the *Alignments* is empty or has fewer characters than the number of specified  columns, the remaining columns will default to being left-aligned.
+If *Alignments* is empty or has fewer characters than the number of specified  columns, the remaining columns will default to being left-aligned.
 For example *crlc* would specify that the first four columns of the table would be centre-, right-, left- and centre-aligned respectively.